Manojrajbhar2/mynewdoc/Crunchy-postgres-Exporter/NEW  CRUNCHY _EXPORTER/Crunchy-Postgres-Exporter 8b1fb0db5d814d75bcccce296b0dc7d8.md

 ```

 - **podman run**: This command is used to run a new container.
-- **itd**: These flags are used together for interactive (console input/output enabled), detached (background) mode.
+- **-itd**: These flags are used together for interactive (console input/output enabled), detached (background) mode.
-- **-pod crunchy-postgres**: This flag specifies that the container should be part of the existing "crunchy-postgres" pod.
+- **--pod crunchy-postgres**: This flag specifies that the container should be part of the existing "crunchy-postgres" pod.
-- **-name crunchy**: This flag assigns the name "crunchy" to the container.
+- **--name crunchy**: This flag assigns the name "crunchy" to the container.
-- **e EXPORTER_PG_PASSWORD=redhat**: This flag sets the environment variable **EXPORTER_PG_PASSWORD** within the container to "redhat".
+- **-e EXPORTER_PG_PASSWORD=redhat**: This flag sets the environment variable **EXPORTER_PG_PASSWORD** within the container to "redhat".
 This likely represents the password required for PostgreSQL Exporter to connect to the PostgreSQL instance.
-- **e EXPORTER_PG_HOST=127.0.0.1**: This flag sets the environment variable **EXPORTER_PG_HOST** within the container to "127.0.0.1", indicating the host where the PostgreSQL database is located.
+- **-e EXPORTER_PG_HOST=127.0.0.1**: This flag sets the environment variable **EXPORTER_PG_HOST** within the container to "127.0.0.1", indicating the host where the PostgreSQL database is located.
-- **e EXPORTER_PG_USER=ccp_monitoring**: This flag sets the environment variable **EXPORTER_PG_USER** within the container to "ccp_monitoring", which is likely the username used by the PostgreSQL Exporter to connect to the PostgreSQL instance.
+- **-e EXPORTER_PG_USER=ccp_monitoring**: This flag sets the environment variable **EXPORTER_PG_USER** within the container to "ccp_monitoring", which is likely the username used by the PostgreSQL Exporter to connect to the PostgreSQL instance.
-- **e DATA_SOURCE_NAME=...**: This flag sets the **DATA_SOURCE_NAME** environment variable.
+- **-e DATA_SOURCE_NAME=...**: This flag sets the **DATA_SOURCE_NAME** environment variable.
 It specifies the connection details for the PostgreSQL Exporter to use when connecting to the PostgreSQL database.
 The provided URL includes the username, password, host, port, database name, and SSL mode settings.
 - **83a59722eb87**: This represents the ID of the container image that you want to run as a container.

 **12. Check metrics:**